 How are compounded medications used to treat mouth ulcers from cancer?

 There are a few different ways that mouth ulcers can develop as a side effect of cancer treatment.
 Chemotherapy and radiation therapy can both cause mouth ulcers by damaging the cells in the mouth.
 Additionally, some cancer treatments can cause a fungal infection in the mouth.

-Additionally, there is an antifungal portion that could be utilized to treat mouth ulcers.
+Additionally, an antifungal portion could be utilized to treat mouth ulcers.
 There are several different types of antifungal medications that can be used to treat mouth ulcers.
 Some of the most common include Nystatin, Clotrimazole, and Fluconazole.
-Your physician will prescribe the compounded mouthwash and your pharmacist will work with you to fine-tune the best for your specific situation.
+Your physician will prescribe the compounded mouthwash, and your pharmacist will work with you to fine-tune the best for your specific situation.

-As discussed these medications are available as a mouth rinse.
+As discussed, these medications are available as mouth rinses.
 The mouth rinse is used to rinse the mouth and throat four times a day or as prescribed by the physician.

 Chaparral Pharmacy – Remedy’sRx has already worked with several physicians in Calgary, Alberta, collaborated with the Professional Compounding Centers of America (PCCA) and developed a modified Akabutu’s Mouthwash by adding several other medicinal ingredients.
 The modified Akabutu’s Mouthwash was superior to the original one and proved extremely effective for our patients.

 What are the benefits of using compounded antifungal medications to treat mouth ulcers resulting from cancer treatment?